karinavdo/RiddleOfLiteraryQuality/docs/02_07_data_and_the_R_package.md

 - vignette("litRiddle")

 The litRiddle package was developed by Maciej Eder, Joris van Zundert, Saskia Lensink and Karina van Dalen-Oskam.
-How to quote the package can be found in the vignette and on Github.
+How to cite the package can be found in the vignette, in CRAN and on Github.